-Our smart home reviewers have more than 50 years of experience, and we’ve spent over 5,000 hours testing more than 60 small appliances.
-We’ve found that like most kitchen gadgets, not all sous vide machines are created equally.
+Our smart home reviewers have tested more than 100 kitchen gadgets and small appliances, and we’ve found that like most kitchen gadgets, not all sous vide machines are created equally.

 After all of our extensive testing and research, our pick for the best sous vide machine is.
 It’s compact, powerful, heats up fast, and it has an elegant design.
-However, if the Joule not your style, we’ve also included our picks for the best starter sous vide machine, the best budget sous vide machine, and the best sous vide water oven.
+However, if the Joule is not your style, we’ve also included our picks for the best starter sous vide machine, the best budget sous vide machine, the best sous vide pressure cooker, and the best sous vide water oven.

 At a Glance

-- The best sous vide machine overall: ChefSteps CS10001 Joule Sous Vide
+- The best sous vide machine overall: Breville Joule Sous Vide

 - The starter sous vide machine: Anova Sous Vide Precision Cooker WiFi